oscar-system/Oscar.jl/docs/src/TropicalGeometry/curve.md

 For more definitions on the theory of divisors and linear sisyems on abstract tropical curve, we refer to [BN07](@cite).

+The *tropical Jacobian* of an abstract tropical curve is the group of divisors of degree zero modulo the subgroup of principal divisors.
+Here a principal divisor is the divisor associated to a piecewise-linear function on the vertices by the Laplacian operator.
+The tropical Jacobian is a finite abelian group, with order equal to the number of maximal spanning trees in the graph.
+It is isomorphic to $\prod{\mathbb{Z}/n_{i}\mathbb{Z}}$, where the $n_{i}$ are the nonzero elementary divisors of the Laplacian matrix.
+For more details, see [BN07](@cite).

 ## Construction

 ```@docs